LordNurav/code66/README.md

-# DESKPAL
+# CODE 66
-A website built to display the second best idea associated with Big T's host of products.
+A website built to display the best app on the gosh darn market